 Park Place Surgery is a branch of an existing GP practice - Roath House Surgery - operating from 100 Penylan Road.
 The Surgery operates an appointment system, although new patients may call in during opening hours to collect registration documents.

-A full STI check, with blood tests are only available at CRI.
-Alternative clinics can be found here.
+A full STI check, with blood tests are only usually available at CRI.

 Park Place Surgery